BoxuanShi/LoopS/README.md

 **Note:**
-- Users can also customize the paths of dependencies by editing the `Config.m` file located in the main LoopS directory.
+- Users can also customize the paths of dependencies and interfaces by editing the `Config.m` file located in the main LoopS directory.
 This allows you to specify where external packages (e.g., FeynCalc, FIRE, MultivariateApart, OPITeR) are installed on your system.
 - Direct downloads may not include OPITeR.
 If missing, LoopS will automatically notify you in Mathematica and provide instructions to install it.